 The Australian Gold Kangaroo page gives more information about the coins and allows you to compare current prices.

 The Perth Mint's inaugural 2018 Australian Platinum Kangaroos were available for order since the 23rd of October 2017.
 The 99.95% pure coins are only issued as brilliant uncirculated coins in the single denomination of 1 oz for now.
 Mintage is unlimited and according to the current market demand.
 The coins have an official face value of AUD $ 100 and depict the same "Red Kangaroo" design on their reverse side that is also used on the silver version of the coins as well as the larger denominations of the gold version of the coins.
 The Australian Platinum Kangaroo coins are available individually as well as in sealed mint rolls of 20 coins and sealed mint boxes of 100 coins.

 The Australian Platinum Kangaroo page gives more information about the coins.

 total silver weight: 1.85 oz

-The mintage of this 2016 proof set was limited to a maximum of 3,000 units.
-Included are the proof Australian Silver Kangaroo coins in the denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
+The mintage of this 4-coin proof set that was only issued in 2016 and 2017 was limited to a maximum of 3,000 units in each of these two years.
+Included are the proof Silver Australian Kangaroos in the denominations of 1 oz, 1/2 oz, 1/4 oz and 1/10 oz.
 The set is packaged in a presentation case and accompanied by a numbered certificate of authenticity.